 This measure uses the same total cost that is used in total cost per customer.
 Total cost is divided by the kilometers (Km) of line that Orillia Power owns and operates to serve our customers.
-Orillia Power's total cost per Km of line was \$36,942 in 2017 (\$37,337 in 2016), which reflects primarily flat total costs and an increase in the total Km of line compared to the previous year.
+In 2018, Orillia Power's total cost per Km of line was \$38,646 which represents an increase in total cost per Km of line of approximately 1.0% annually over the past 3 years based on km of line that has remained relatively unchanged.
 Orillia Power's ability to fund capital renewal through an expanded customer base is limited by a historically low annual customer growth rate.
 Orillia Power continues to seek innovative solutions to help ensure costs remain competitive and within acceptable limits to our customers.